No Smoking Day

 We've calculated how much you could save if you quit!*

-If you smoke the average amount of cigarettes a day (12) you could save
+If you smoke the average amount of cigarettes a day (11.1) you could save

 After one week: £47

-After one month: £208
+After one month: £206

-After six months: £1,250
+After six months: £1,239

 * based on the cheapest packet of cigarettes

+As we get older, many of us also consider how much time we have left with our loved ones.
 We talked to Fran who shared her story about why she decided to quit smoking.
 To motivate her to stop smoking, Fran wrote her grandchildren's names on each cigarette.
-You can listen to her story here.

-Support for No Smoking Day
+Support our 2025 No Smoking Day campaign

 #NSD25